nineisten/qubicICOportal/README.md

 **What is QIP?**

-QIP (Qubic Initial Placement) is a smart contract that enables **token issuers to conduct a structured, multi-phase ICO** directly on the Qubic network.
+QIP (Qubic ICO Portal) is a smart contract that enables **token issuers to conduct a structured, multi-phase ICO** directly on the Qubic network.
 It allows creators to define up to 3 sale phases with different prices and supply caps, distribute proceeds to up to 10 recipient addresses, and automatically handle unsold tokens.

 ---